 Is a nanny an employee?

-Answer – YES!
-ABSOLUTELY!
-You are considered to be an employee when you work on a regular basis for a family, at their home and expect to earn more than $2,600 in 2023 (or earned at least $2,400 in 2022).
+Answer – Yes, you are considered to be an employee when you work on a regular basis for a family, at their home, and expect to earn more than $2,600 in 2023 (or earned at least $2,400 in 2022).
 The IRS and the state you work in consider you a household employee.
-There are only slight differences between being a household employee and an employee working in an office, retail store, or a restaurant, but basically both types of employees are treated the same way tax-wise.
+There are only slight differences between being a household employee and an employee working in an office, retail store, or restaurant, but basically, both types of employees are treated the same way tax-wise.

 What does being an employee actually mean?

-Answer – Being an employee is good in many ways.
-First and foremost, you are protected under a number of laws in case you are ever unemployed, hurt, or when you are ready to retire.
-In the event you become involuntarily unemployed, you may be able to collect what is known as unemployment insurance, which provides a partial replacement of your wages until you find your next nanny job.
-The unemployment insurance will allow you to get by while you are looking for your new job.
+Answer – Being an employee is beneficial to you in many ways.
+First and foremost, you are protected by several laws in case you are ever unemployed, injured on the job, or when you are ready to retire.
+In the event you become involuntarily unemployed, you may be able to collect what is known as unemployment insurance, which provides a partial replacement of your wages until you find your next job.
 If you get hurt on the job, your medical bills and lost wages may be reimbursed by workers’ compensation, and if you are hurt off the job, then you may be protected by disability insurance.
-Under the present day laws, when you retire at the age of 67, you will collect Social Security benefits and be covered by Medicare medical insurance, thus providing you with some income and health care coverage when you are no longer working.
+Under current law, when you retire at the age of 67, you can collect Social Security benefits and be covered by Medicare medical insurance, providing you with some income and health care coverage when you are no longer working.

 Will I bring home less money each week because I will be paying taxes?

 Answer – Yes, that’s right.
-You will receive less money in your paycheck to cover Social Security, Medicare taxes, federal and state withholding taxes, and possibly a small amount for unemployment and/or disability insurance.
-BUT, your employer also pays nanny taxes for your benefit.
-Those payments cover unemployment benefits if you lose your job through no fault of your own as well as contributions to your Social Security fund, increasing the amount presently in your fund.
+You will receive a little less money in your paycheck to cover Social Security, Medicare taxes, federal and state (if applicable) income taxes, and possibly a small amount for disability insurance and/or paid family and medical leave programs.
+Your employer also pays taxes for your benefit.
+Those payments cover unemployment benefits if you lose your job through no fault of your own as well as contributions to your Social Security and Medicare accounts.

-How much would I lose to taxes each week?
+How much would I pay in taxes each week?

-Do I have to have income taxes withheld?
+Do I need to have income taxes withheld?

 Are there any benefits of being paid professionally?

 Answer – Yes there are!
-If you have ever applied for a credit card, tried to buy a new car, or are planning to buy a house, proving you are working and paying taxes is very important.
-If you cannot prove you are legally earning income, the lender will not give you credit because you cannot prove how you will be able to pay them back.
+If you apply for a credit card or loan, want to purchase a car, or plan to buy a house, proving you have a work history and regular income is important.
+If you cannot show that you are legally employed, the lender may deny your credit or loan request because they may not feel you will be able to pay them back.

 What if the family I work for doesn't want to pay nanny taxes?

 Answer – You may encounter a family who wants to pay you “under the table” or does not understand the importance of legal pay.
 If you are working with a nanny agency, they can help educate the family or ask us for help in explaining to the family that it is truly in their best interest to pay you properly and legally.
-Some of the following reasons may also help:
+Some of the following reasons for paying legally may also help:

-- It protects them in case you ever get hurt on the job
+- It protects the family in case you ever get hurt on the job.

-- They will be able to take advantage of a Dependent Care Flexible Spending Account (FSA) and/or the Child and Dependent Care Tax Credit by using your wages as a qualifying expense
+- They will be able to take advantage of a Dependent Care Flexible Spending Account (FSA) and/or the Child and Dependent Care Tax Credit by using your wages as a qualifying expense.

-- Not paying you properly cheats you out of any credits to your Social Security account, impedes your ability to obtain credit, and will not protect you if you become unemployed
+- Not paying you properly cheats you out of funds to your Social Security account; prevents you from obtaining a loan, mortgage, or credit; and will not protect you if you become unemployed

 - Because it’s the law!